 All these rights, and more, are guaranteed in the U.S. Constitution.
 At Burnette Shutt & McDaniel, we are passionate believers and fierce advocates of these rights.
 We stand ready to protect yours if anyone, from a government agency to an employer, tries to take them away.

-Your rights are spelled out in the first 10 amendments to the Constitution – the Bill of Rights.
-The 14th Amendment, which grants citizenship to anyone born in the United States, was added later.
+The first 10 amendments to the Constitution – the Bill of Rights – spell out these rights.
+The 14th Amendment, which grants anyone born in the United States citizenship, came later.

 Most Constitutional rights cases involve a government agency attempting to infringe on rights – a college that restricts what professors can write or a school that limits what students can say, for example.
 Those accused of crimes are protected from unreasonable searches and cruel and unusual punishment.

 There also are applications for private employers.
 A company can’t fire a worker for political opinions or activities, for example, though they can limit such speech at the office.
-In South Carolina, businesses can’t discipline employees who make conscientious objections to working on Sundays.
+In South Carolina, businesses can’t discipline employees with conscientious objections to working on Sundays.

-Employees of private companies shouldn’t expect privacy at work, but they can expect certain private information to be protected.
+Employees of private companies shouldn’t expect privacy at work, but they can expect protection for private information.
 Likewise, protection against illegal searches don’t apply on the job at a private company, though there are limits on drug screening.

-Though none of these situations is addressed in the Constitution, these protections nonetheless exist because of court rulings or the passage of laws.
-For that same reason, employees have some rights to discuss working conditions in public, between each other or on socials media.
+Though the Constitution doesn’t directly address these situations, protections still exist because of court rulings or the passage of laws.
+For that same reason, employees have some rights to discuss working in public, including on social media.

-Regardless of where you work, if you’re concerned that your rights are being violated, contact us.
+Regardless of where you work, if you’re concerned about a rights violation, contact us.
 We might be able to help.